X

 How to Avoid Delinquency and Default

 We're here to help educate you on how to make sound financial decisions.
 Even if you are delinquent on your loan, you can still avoid default.
-Don't wait until it's too late; contact your servicer if you’re having trouble making payments so they can help you choose an option that best fits your situation.
+Don't wait until it's too late; contact AES if you’re having trouble making payments to help you choose an option that best fits your situation.

-• Always read and respond to correspondence you receive from your servicer
+• Always read and respond to correspondence from your servicer

-• Keep good records – file important documents where you can locate them quickly
+• Keep good records – file loan documents where you can locate them

 • Monitor your account balance, due date, and payment activity online